Artyom Borovik: Death

 Borovik died in an aircraft crash at Sheremetyevo International Airport on 9 March 2000.
 The Yakovlev Yak-40 was chartered by the Chechen oil industry executive Ziya Bazhayev for a flight to Kyiv.
 All nine people on board, including five crew, perished in the crash.
 The originally scheduled aircraft was due to depart at 8:00 in the morning of 9 March 2000; however, due to Borovik's planned flight being delayed, Bazhayev offered Borovik a seat on his aircraft.

 The official investigation into the crash by the Interstate Aviation Committee revealed that whilst snow was removed from the aircraft exterior, de-icing fluid was not applied.
 The crew did not ask for permission to enter the taxiway, which was done at too high a speed for the icy conditions, and the flaps were set to 11 degrees, instead of 20 degrees.
 The aircraft reached a speed of 165 km/h, when the crew began to rotate the aircraft, at which stage it reached a 13-degree angle of attack, and stalled 8–10 metres off the ground.
 The airplane rolled left and struck the ground with a 60-65 degree bank angle and crashed.

-According to historian Yuri Felshtinsky and political scientist Vladimir Pribylovsky, Borovik's death may be linked to his publications about Vladimir Putin just before the presidential elections that took place on 26 March.
+According to historian Yuri Felshtinsky and political scientist Vladimir Pribylovsky, Borovik's death may have been linked to his publications about Vladimir Putin just before the presidential elections that took place on 26 March.
 He died three days prior to the scheduled publication of materials about Putin's childhood.
 At this time, he also conducted an investigation of the 1999 Moscow apartment bombings.
 Borovik had studied Vera Putina's claims.

 Borovik is buried at Novodevichy Cemetery in Moscow.